kirillsaidov/fromago/README.md

 Dub will download the additional libraries it needs and then it will build the app.
 The executable can be found in the `bin` folder.

 # Usage
 Fromago has `Documentation` built into the app.
-It can be found at the top of the menu.
+It can be found at the top of the menu. [soon]